 For the former, simply use a branded or own-branded shower cleaner, available at any supermarket or corner shop.
 These don’t need to be specialist products or chemical-intensive cleaners – just a normal daily cleaner.
 (Please note: this is a general guide to cleaning shower glass.
 Always ensure chemicals are suitable for the intended use and check with the shower enclosure or fittings manufacturer how to clean components.
 Chemicals can mark and discolour metal shower fittings.)

-If you’d prefer to make a DIY shower glass cleaning spray (do not use on metal component without first contacting the manufacturer), you’ll need four ingredients:
+If you’d prefer to make a DIY detergent spray to clean shower glass (do not use on metal component without first contacting the manufacturer), you’ll need four ingredients:

 - ½ cup rubbing alcohol